-Specific Objectives Content The learner should be able to: give a brief description of the classification of the elements in the Periodic table according to periods, groups and blocks. identify the elements of period • Brief introduction to the Periodic table Identify the elements of period 3 of the Periodic Table. describe the trends in the • Elements of 3rd Short period physical properties of the elements. • Variation in physical properties of elements ;m.pts, b.pts, ionisation energy, atomic and ionic radius, electronic structures, electron affinity, electronegativity, electro- positivity, electrode potential, • state and explain any anomalies in the general trends and electrical conductivity Anomalous trends in atomic and draw graphs of variations in physical properties of elements atomic and physical properties. in period 3 - Graphs showing variations in atomic and physical properties of period 3 elements
+Specific Objectives Content The learner should be able to: give a brief description of the classification of the elements in the Periodic table according to periods, groups and blocks. • Brief introduction to the Periodic table identify the elements of period 3 of the Periodic Table. describe the trends in the • Elements of 3rd Short period physical properties of the elements. state and explain any anomalies in the general trends draw graphs of variations in atomic and physical properties.
+Variation in physical properties of elements ;m.pts, b.pts, ionisation energy, atomic and ionic radius, electronic structures, electron affinity, electronegativity, electro- positivity, electrode potential, and electrical conductivity Anomalous trends in atomic and physical properties of elements in period 3 Graphs showing variations in atomic and physical properties of period 3 elements